Football: Former Guyer head coach John Walsh hired at San Marcos

 The Rattlers are in the highly competitive District 26-6A, which includes defending 6A Division II champion Austin Westlake and perennial powerhouse Lake Travis.

-"I'm really excited, and my family is excited about getting to San Marcos," Walsh said in the video conference board meeting.
-"The more we dove into the school district and looked at what SMCISD had to offer, we couldn't be more delighted.
-I can't wait to get my feet on the ground and start meeting people."
+“I’m really excited, and my family is excited about getting to San Marcos,” Walsh said in the board’s videoconference meeting.
+“The more we dove into the school district and looked at what SMCISD had to offer, we couldn’t be more delighted.
+I can’t wait to get my feet on the ground and start meeting people.”